 Alex was drafted by the Royals following his junior season at the University of Nebraska where he swept the collegiate baseball awards for college player of the year – the Golden Spikes Award, the Dick Howser Award, the Brooks Wallace Award and the ABCA Rawlings Player of the Year.

-On August 17, 2016, Alex surpassed John Mayberry (143) for sixth place on the Royals’ all-time home run list.
-He finished the season with 151 career homers, second most among Royals left-handed batters, trailing only George Brett (317).
-He committed just two errors in 230 total chances in 2016 and his .991 fielding percentage ranked second among major-league left fielders.
-In 2015, Alex was elected to his third straight American League All-Star Game.
-He started all 16 games of the postseason in left ﬁeld for the Royals in ’15 and hit a game-tying home run in the ninth inning in Game One of the World Series oﬀ Mets’ closer Jeurys Familia.
-Alex also drove in the go-ahead run in Game Four of the ’15 ALDS at Houston with a ground out as the eventual World Champion Royals rallied from a four-run deﬁcit in the eighth inning.
+Alex has 160 career home runs, second most among Royals left-handed batters behind only Hall of Famer George Brett (317).
+He recorded eight outfield assists in 2017, his most since 2014 (also eight), and has 82 career outfield assists to Gerardo Parra for most in the Majors since 2010.
+Alex played in 148 games (140 starts) in 2017, his most since 2014.
+In 2015, he was elected to his third straight American League All-Star Game and then started all 16 games of the postseason in left ﬁeld for the Royals in ’15.
+Alex hit a game-tying home run in the ninth inning in Game One of the ’15 World Series oﬀ Mets’ closer Jeurys Familia and also drove in the go-ahead run in Game Four of the ’15 ALDS at Houston with a ground out as the eventual World Champion Royals rallied from a four-run deﬁcit in the eighth inning.